MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Method

 \subsection{Problem Formulation}

-Given a reference video $\mathcal{V}_{{ref}} = \{I_1, I_2, \dots \}$ that provides motion information and a target text prompt $\mathcal{P}_{{tgt}}$ describing the desired scene and subjects, our goal is to synthesize a video $\hat{\mathcal{V}}_{{tgt}}$ that preserves the motion pattern of $\mathcal{V}_{{ref}}$ while matching the appearance and semantics specified by $\mathcal{P}_{{tgt}}$.
+Given a reference video $\mathcal{V}_{\text{ref}} = \{I_1, I_2, \dots \}$ that provides motion information and a target text prompt $\mathcal{P}_{\text{tgt}}$ describing the desired scene and subjects, our goal is to synthesize a video $\hat{\mathcal{V}}_{\text{tgt}}$ that preserves the motion pattern of $\mathcal{V}_{\text{ref}}$ while matching the appearance and semantics specified by $\mathcal{P}_{\text{tgt}}$.
 As discussed in Sec.\ref{sec:intro}, the key challenge lies in disentangling motion from appearance and customizing the transferred motion to ensure semantic alignment with the target scene.
+In this paper, we propose \emph{MotionAdapter} that enables robust video motion transfer by extract and customize reference motions, the overview of our framework is shown in Fig.~\ref{fig:overview}.